NAIF offers a SPICE-enhanced version of the open source

 commercial entities, subject to the license and disclaimer provisions linked

-below.
+at the bottom of this page.
 There are no ITAR restrictions on this tool.

 Important details about using this